Vmlweb/MEAN/README.md

 ./server.sh stop
 ```

-By default your logs and database files will be stored in the `/opt/` directory.
+When in distribution your logs and database files will be stored in the `/opt/` directory.